Identify risk factors and warning signs for suicide

-Medical Malpractice Stress self-survey
+Access [Self-Assessment for Medical Malpractice Stress Syndrome].

-Identify policy barriers to care-seeking in your organization, and take steps to minimize them.
+Identify policy barriers to care-seeking in your organization and take steps to minimize them.
 Work with organizational leadership to examine and modify (if necessary) your internal policies to encourage care-seeking by physicians.

-In this review, ask yourself:
+In this review of organization policies, ask yourself:

 Can physicians receive care confidentially?

 What type of information is recorded when physicians seek treatment?